jeffreykegler/old_kollos/notes/misc/loup2.md

 	* Continue with the next rule of the rule loop.

-      + Continue with the next rule of the rule loop.
+      + Continue with the next rule of the symbol loop.

 * When there are no symbols left in the "work stack", all the nullable symbols will have been marked in the `nullable`